Former Arcadia Mayor Pleads Guilty to Acting as Illegal Agent for Chinese Government

-Arcadia has an all-Asian city council, which was elected in 2024.
-Some residents worry that Wang's case could lead to people painting entire communities with one brush or weaponizing ethnicity for political gain.
-Acting Mayor Paul Cheng has stated that the city cannot allow this moment to become an excuse for people to do so.

-Wang agreed to plead guilty to doing the bidding of Chinese officials by sharing articles favorable of Beijing on a news website she ran, without notifying the U.S. government as required by law.
-Her co-defendant, Chen, also pleaded guilty to being an illegal agent of the Chinese government, and is currently serving a four-year prison sentence.
-Chen was the treasurer for Wang's 2022 election campaign.
+Wang agreed to plead guilty in April to doing the bidding of Chinese officials by sharing articles favorable of Beijing on a news website she ran, without notifying the U.S. government as required by law.
+Her co-defendant, Tai Sun, who also pleaded guilty to being an illegal agent of the Chinese government, was the treasurer for Wang's 2022 election campaign.
+Sun lived with Wang and accompanied her wherever she went.

-Wang's lawyers have referenced her 'trust and love for apparently the wrong person who ultimately led her astray.

-' April Verlato, a former City Council member, has stated that Wang and her co-defendant lived together and that Wang was being selfish by not resigning as mayor when she knew she was going to plead guilty.
-It is not surprising that the Chinese government would attempt to exert political influence in the region, especially given the increased political tension and economic rivalry between China and the U.S. in recent years.
+Wang's case is not an isolated incident, as the Chinese government has been known to exert political influence in the region.
+Professor Wei Li of Arizona State University notes that a lot of countries will try to influence their diaspora if they have the will and means.
+Wang's plea has sparked concerns about the potential for unfair scrutiny on the broader Chinese and Asian American community

 United States Latest News, United States Headlines